How to Prepare Year-End Accounts

 It's now time to start a series of corrections and adjustments.

-You must review all account transactions, including reviewing the nominal activity on all sales, expense, asset, liability, and equity accounts.
+First, you must review all account transactions, including reviewing the nominal activity on all sales, expense, asset, liability, and equity accounts.
 Why?
 We are looking for mistakes and things that need correcting.
+If the bookkeeping is not accurate, the year-end accounts will also be inaccurate.

 Accounts often contain errors.
 To help you correct these, I've included a list of common accounting mistakes below.